Is Quasar Optical Variability a Damped Random Walk?: Results

 We simply discuss each of the four models in turn, starting with the PE model results shown in Figure~\ref{fig:pe}.
-The panels on the left show that the combined results agree with the DRW model remarkably well.
-The joint marginal likelihood function for $\gamma$ strongly peaks at $1.0$ with $\left<\gamma_\mathrm{data}\right> = 0.98 \pm 0.04$ using $\Delta \ln(\mathcal{L}/\mathcal{L}_\mathrm{max}) = -2.0$ for the error estimate~(which would correspond to $2\sigma$ for Gaussian uncertainties).
+The panels on the left show that the combined results, where we merge the likelihood functions of all 55 quasars, agree with the DRW model remarkably well.
+The joint marginal likelihood function for $\gamma$ strongly peaks near $\gamma=1.0$ with $\left<\gamma_\mathrm{data}\right> = 0.98 \pm 0.04$ using $\Delta \ln(\mathcal{L}/\mathcal{L}_\mathrm{max}) = -2.0$ for the error estimate~(which would correspond to $2\sigma$ for Gaussian uncertainties).
 This is generally consistent with the result for the mock light curves of $\left<\gamma_\mathrm{mock}\right> = 1.04 \pm 0.03$.
 The individual likelihoods, shown in the right panels of Figure~\ref{fig:pe}, seem to show a larger scatter in the data~($\sigma_{\gamma, \mathrm{data}}=0.37$) than in the mock data~($\sigma_{\gamma, \mathrm{mock}}=0.19$).
 While essentially all the light curves are consistent with the DRW at better than $3\sigma$~($\left<\Delta \ln(\mathcal{L}/\mathcal{L}_\mathrm{max}) = -4.2\right>$), there is one extreme outlier~(seen as the spike at $\gamma=0.14$).
-While there is nothing obviously odd in this object's light curve, it is very close to our noise selection limit and a source will be biased towards low $\gamma$~(close to white noise) if the true measurement errors are larger than estimated~(see below).
+While there is nothing obviously odd in this object's light curve, it is very close to our noise selection limit and a source will be biased towards low $\gamma$~(closer to white noise) if the true measurement errors are larger than estimated~(see below).
 This object is also an outlier in the other models.
 Nonetheless, excluding or including it has a negligible effect on the combined likelihood functions.